erikaz1/text_memory_and_identity/README.md

 **To what extent has the history of people or individuals been preserved in our collective memory in a way that is at odds with individual recollection?**
 - What do the possible findings (discrepancy) mean?
 - Is there a better way to remember and understand people as a society?

-I will predict whether the types of verbs and proper nouns in FW’s journals differ compared to those in news articles, interviews, and textbooks on FW.
-(Classification task.)
 <br>

 **Data:** <br>